Council ratbags still pouring shit into rivers – Whale Oil Beef Hooked | Whaleoil Media

 The real lurking issue and the rationale why the big stick of prosecution has come out is that the Hawkes Bay Regional Council needs the nutrient headroom to pursue their dodgy dam, and the bribe of the CHBDC buying water from the dam still doesn’t ameliorate the problems of nutrient levels.

 The HBRC is prosecuting the CHBDC so they can pollute the river themselves.
-Unless of course the dam does go ahead.
+Unless of course the dam doesn’t go ahead.
 Perhaps then these two councils might like to fix the rivers in their care instead of trying to pollute them more.

 – Mark Story, Hawkes Bay Today